afaalevao/nand2tetris-Project-10/README.txt

 section 10.3.1 of the textbook.
 Our project was created using python3.

-To run our code, simply enter the name of the python program (JackAnalyzer.py) followed by the path to the .jack test file.
+To run our code, simply enter the name of the python program followed by the path to the .jack input file on the command line.
 After execution, the xml output files will be saved to a directory named "xml" within the same directory as the .jack file.